Welcome to the Inqwire Coaching Guide.

 No two sessions with Inqwire will be identical.
 Each will evolve as you make new connections and explore different topics.
 As long as you have new things talk about, the Facilitator will be ready with new questions to ask.

-And if you're on the Full Plan, the more you talk with the Facilitator, the more it improves, by building a model of your life that you curate and manage.
+The more you talk with the Facilitator, the more it improves, by building a model of your life that you curate and manage.

 This life model allows the Facilitator to ask you better questions, and to help accelerate your thinking so you can find insights significantly faster and more effectively than trying to sort things out in your head.